Maria Sheets

 Sheets and Chicago met and spent several years working collaboratively in Chicago’s Belen, New Mexico studio.
 There they created complex airbrushed/masked pieces onto glass.
 These took five months of research and development as the technique/design would be some of the most unforgiving yet enlightening of Sheet’s life.
 Last year Chicago had a blockbuster show of the work at New Museum in New York accompanied by a four-page spread in the New York Times as well as an exhibition at Serpentine in London.

 Occupying a rare niche in the art world, Sheets was inspired by her great-uncle, a Russian Orthodox priest and iconographer to apply old-world art materials on stained glass to create both traditional religious imagery or modern portraits and scenes rife with politics.
-Her works, Motherboard Madonna and AI Love You were recently on view at Niza Knoll Gallery, Denver, Colorado.
+Her work Motherboard Madonna was recently on view in an exhibition titled AI Love You at Niza Knoll Gallery, Denver, Colorado.

 Says Sheets: “The gallery got blackballed, but the whole point of show was to discuss the ethical concerns and use of AI as a tool.
 One could say creativity was used in the creation of this technology and that “paint” is not the only medium.
 Adapt or die…”